 If an older player on the basketball team abused your child, you may sue both the older child in juvenile court and the school board for not preventing the abuse from occurring.

 Whether you suspect that your child’s abuse occurred while playing sports at Fort Recovery School or you believe another faculty member abused your child, coming forward with your allegations can be the key to recovering a settlement for your child and getting them the treatment they need to heal.
 Filing a lawsuit against the assailant can also help prevent further abuse from occurring in the future.

-A Mercer County school abuse lawyer from David Christensen Law can assist you through every step of your claim.
+A Mercer County school abuse lawyer from Christensen Law can assist you through every step of your claim.
 To schedule a free consultation with a member of our team and discuss your case in greater detail, fill out the contact form below or call 248-213-4900.